lgatto/visualisation/highdimvis.md

 ## Parameter tuning

-t-SNE has two important parameters that can substantially influence the clustering of the data
+t-SNE (as well as many other methods, in particular classification algorithms) has two important parameters that can substantially influence the clustering of the data

 - **Perplexity**: balances global and local aspects of the data.
 - **Iterations**: number of iterations before the clustering is